ssuukk/VRHelper/README.md

-# VR Helper for Google Gear VR
+# VR Helper for Samsung Gear VR

 >You don't have to buy a brewery to drink bear